thatrobotguy/ABB_IRB_1600_Setup/README.md

 For the networking portion of this tutorial, I am assuming that you are on a network that is managed by a business or school.
 If not, setting the static IP may require a different process.
 At home, I have to set the static IP on the router, not my desktop.
 Even then, I can only use simulation in this case.
 You will have to think about what you are doing before you go and do what these other links say to do.

-The first thing you will need to do is set up a static ip address on your ethernet nic.
+The first thing you will need to do is set up a static ip address on the ethernet nic on the machine that will directly drive the robot.

+### Assuming you are using the setup in Washburn

 In order to network with the robot, you will be connecting your device to an ethernet port on a network switch.
 You can directly interrface with the IRC5 ethernet port (the one that is _not_ the `LAN` port), but it is better to use a switch, especially if your cables are too short or if you need other sensors in the ROS local network.

 The ABB robot arm resides on a closed off local network.
-This means that it cannot access the internet (as one would hope).
+Even in manufacturing lines, the robot arms reside on their own local network.
+This means that the arm cannot _directly_ access the internet (as one would hope).
-The a device attempts to connect to the arm, the arm expects ab IP address of `192.168.100.100`.
+The device that attempts to connect to the arm should note that the arm expects to be assigned an IP address of `192.168.100.100`.
 This means that your machine _cannot_ be assigned this address.
 I gave my laptop a static IP of `192.168.100.123`.
 If you want to know what IP addresses are currently in use on the network, plug in to the switch and type this:
 ```
 sudo arp-scan --interface=myethernetcardname --localnet
 ```
+(I am also assuming that the network is Ethernet only as there usually is NOT a WiFi network available).

-This will list all of the IP addresses on the network that you have attached to your ethernet port on your laptop.
+This command will list all of the IP addresses on the network that you have attached to your ethernet port on your laptop.
-In order to find out what your ethernet IP is, just run `ifconfig`.
+In order to find out what your ethernet IP is, just run `ifconfig`, or, if you want to use a more modern command, `ip addr`.
 You should see something like this on the output:
 ```
 $USER@$USER-MyComputerModel:~$ ifconfig
 enp7s0f1  Link encap:Ethernet  HWaddr jokes:on:you:bro